scavicchio/empire-real-estate-investing-platform/README.md

 - Empire is developed and maintained by the `empire` team in HackNYU 2020

-- Empire is an application that allows
+- Empire is an application that allows...

 - The frontend that the user interacts with is built upon the React JS Framework.
 The webpage's backend will be developed primarily in NodeJS.
 It will use MongoDB as its database.